Annual Fire Safety Statements

 Make sure all testing and maintenance is undertaken by appropriately qualified fire safety technicians.

-Ensure that the annual inspection and testing of your fire safety measures occurs no longer than 3 months before your annual fire safety statement is due.
+Ensure that the annual inspection and d measures occurs no longer than 3 months before your annual fire safety statement is due.
 You should always allow yourself time to fix any problems.

 There may be small things reported as non-compliance items when you change contractors.
 If there are major issues of non-compliance raised you should have an independent qualified fire safety professional review the report.